iwi/iwi.github.io/_posts/2018-03-31--aggregated_data_density_plots.markdown

 ![imatge4](/images/unnamed-chunk-8-1.png)

-The quantilisation is ugly and difficult to adjust if I want more precision.
-This option is a bit better becausee it by moving the `by` I can adjust it.
+The quantilisation was ugly and difficult to adjust if I wanted more precision which I thought was the case.

-Here instead of taking the mean I'm taking the percentile value.
+I made two changes, first I ignored the need for the mean and took the percentile value.
+Second I built it in a way that a change in the number of percentiles was easy to adjust.

 ```r
 qx <- tibble(q = quantile(t$x, probs = seq(0, 1, by = 0.0001)))